jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

-better for an application developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do do exactly one thing.
+better for an application developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do exactly one thing.
 As well as being a small library, in the spirit of a micro-library a project should impose as few restrictions as possible on its use and be be agnostic as to which other libraries or programming styles it will be combined with.
 Oboe feels on the edge of what is